The Importance of Search Query Reporting (And Why Most Agencies Don’t Do It Properly)

 Bradley Zeller

 Search query reporting is not optional.
-It’s not a "nice to have."
-It’s notsomething you check once a quarter, and it’s definitely not something you automate and forget.
+It’s not a “nice to have.”
+It’s not something you check once a quarter, and it’s definitely not something you automate and forget.
 It is one of the most important levers in paid search.
+Most agencies either underdo it or outsource it entirely to automation.
+That’s where performance begins to decay.

 Keywords Are Not Intent

-You can bid on 'workers comp insurance' and end up showing for queries like 'cheap workers comp loopholes' or 'workers comp jobs.'
+A keyword is a targeting setting.
+A search query is what a human actually typed.
+Those are not the same thing.
+You can bid on ‘workers comp insurance’ and end up showing for queries like ‘cheap workers comp loopholes’ or ‘workers comp jobs.’
 Same keyword bucket.
 Completely different intent.
+This is exactly the kind of waste that a proper Google Ads audit exposes immediately.
+No keyword is the same.
+No intent is the same.
+Treat them as interchangeable and wasted spend quietly compounds.

 What Search Query Reporting Actually Does

-It's where you add negative keywords, refine targeting, protect conversion rate, and stabilize CPA.
-Without consistent query audits, campaigns drift, and drift is expensive.
+Search query reporting provides visibility into real user intent.
+It exposes irrelevant traffic patterns, match type leakage, expansion errors, and waste concentration.
+It’s where you add negative keywords, refine targeting, protect conversion rate, and stabilize CPA.
+Without consistent query audits, campaigns drift — and drift is expensive.

 Why Automation Alone Isn’t Enough

+Platforms offer automation.
+You can layer scripts and dashboards.
+That is still not enough.
 Automation can detect patterns, but it cannot fully understand nuance.
-The difference between 'insurance for contractors' and 'contractor insurance requirements in texas' reflects stage, urgency, and buyer sophistication, not just semantics.
+The difference between ‘insurance for contractors’ and ‘contractor insurance requirements in texas’ reflects stage, urgency, and buyer sophistication — not just semantics.
+AI can cluster and summarize data efficiently.
+It cannot fully replace contextual human interpretation.

-How We Handle Search Query Reporting
+How I Handle Search Query Reporting

-We manually review queries, extract negatives with intention, examine intent shifts, and analyze outliers.
-We then feed structured query data into AI systems to accelerate clustering, anomaly detection, and pattern identification.
+At Zeller Media, search query reporting is deliberate and structured.
+I manually review queries, extract negatives with intention, examine intent shifts, and analyze outliers.
+I then feed structured query data into AI systems to accelerate clustering, anomaly detection, and pattern identification — similar to how I approach competitive intelligence across accounts.
+AI helps me move faster.
+Manual review ensures accuracy.
+The final decision layer is always human.

 The Compounding Effect of Clean Queries

 Search query hygiene compounds positively over time.
 Neglect compounds negatively.
+This is why ongoing paid search management matters more than a one-time setup.

 Final Take